ooaklee/ghatd/docs/adr/adr006-fcm-phase-2-mobile-push.md

 (`NOTIFIER_FCM_CREDENTIALS_FILE_B64`) is set, it decodes the payload into a temp file; otherwise it returns the file-path variant as-is.

+This snippet records the original wiring decision.
+New integrations should use `NewStandardSenders` and call its returned `Cleanup` function; callers that use `ResolveCredentialsFile` directly own removal of any temporary file it creates.

 If you prefer, you can provide `NOTIFIER_FCM_CREDENTIALS_FILE` and `NOTIFIER_FCM_PROJECT_ID` in the deployment environment. you will have to make sure `NOTIFIER_FCM_CREDENTIALS_FILE` is accessible to be read.